Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Production of particles

 leads to the adiabatic condition $\dot{s} = 0$.
-Note that the correction term in the pressure is negative.
+Note that the non-thermal pressure labeled as $p_{c}$ is negative, this is the source that produces the accelerated expansion of the Universe when matter creation effects are taken into account.
+The form given for $p_{c}$ in Eq. (\ref{eq:perfect}) corresponds to an adiabatic process of particle production from quantum vacuum.
 However, the second law given in Eq. (\ref{eq:second}) has two contributing terms.
-Despite the entropy per particle is constant, the entropy of the fluid changes due to the increasing number of produced particles.
+Despite the entropy per particle is constant, the entropy of the fluid changes due to the increasing number of produced particles, $s^{a}_{;a} = sn\Gamma$.
 As discussed in detail in several works of Ref. \cite{classic2}, the condition $\dot{s} = 0$ means that immediately after created, the particles are allowed to access a perfect fluid description.
-In other words, once we adopt the form given in Eq. (\ref{eq:perfect}) for $p_{c}$, we are dealing with a perfect fluid in which the entropy production is possible.
-From now on, we will assume that created matter behaves as cold dark matter, i.e., a fluid with null pressure, this means $p=0$.
-Notice that using Eq. (\ref{eq:perfect}) together with (\ref{eq:number}) in (\ref{eq:mat}) allow us to write
+In other words, once we adopt the form given in Eq. (\ref{eq:perfect}) for $p_{c}$, we are dealing with a perfect fluid in which the entropy production is possible due to the particle creation.\\